Skye – A foodies paradise.

 Loch Bay Restaurant

-We enjoyed an excellent meal at Loch Bay Restaurant in October last year.
+We have enjoyed many excellent meals at Michelin Star, Loch Bay Restaurant while staying at Creagach Cottage.
 Chef/Patron Michael Smith (previously chef at The Three Chimneys) and his wife Laurence, own the restaurant, and Graeme Creamer oversees warm and friendly service as the restaurant manager.
 Loch Bay is situated in a whitewashed cottage in the old fishing village of Stein on the Waternish Peninsula and serves both lunch and dinner.
 Waternish is one of our favourite areas of Skye and regarded as one of the best places in the world to watch the sunset.
 Do try to make time to visit Trumpan Church at the end of the road just as the sun is setting – amazing!
 If you have time, be sure to pop into Skyeskyns – worth a visit and don’t forget your credit card!

-We have enjoyed a good few meals at The Old School Restaurant in Dunvegan.
+The Old School Restaurant in Dunvegan is popular and we have enjoyed some lovely meals there.
 The building used to be Durinish school and became a restaurant back in 1985 when Maryann and Hugh Mackenzie, “original Sgitheanachs” returned home to Skye after a naval career.
 This lovely cosy restaurant is still in the family and welcomes locals and visitors with friendly service and great local produce.

 If you have time when you are in Dunvegan, a walk to Coral Beach a few miles outside the village is a must!